Foreign direct investment: Armenia

 According to the World Bank, Armenia takes the first place in terms of FDI appeal among Commonwealth of Independent States.
 The Armenian government has created a favorable environment for foreign investments by introducing new laws and conditions.
-The country was named ‘The Caucasian Tiger’ because of its dynamic economy.
+The country was named '"The Caucasian Tiger" because of the substantial economic growth in observed in the early 2000s.
 Some of the measures to attract FDI include free economic zones (FEZ) with relaxed laws, also, profit tax, VAT, and property tax benefits.
-In particular, The Most Favored Nation (MFN) and National Treatment regimes are in effect, and the government has chosen a "open door" policy with ongoing legal protection to encourage international investment.
+In particular, The Most Favored Nation (MFN) and National Treatment regimes are in effect, and the government has an "open door" policy with ongoing legal protection to encourage international investment.
 A highly beneficial business environment is guaranteed for international investors under the law "On Foreign Investments."
 Additionally, it guarantees the protection of foreign capital invested in Armenian businesses and permits limitless involvement.
-Research shows that Cyprus, Germany, Netherlands, UK, and France have made an altogether investment in an amount 1.4 USD billion in the period 2007-2013.
+Research shows that Cyprus, Germany, Netherlands, UK, and France have made a total investment of US$1.4 billion in the period 2007–2013.
+Between 40%-53% of all foreign investments in Armenia between 1988 and 2022 originate from Russia.

+Latin America

+The European Investment Bank has invested in Latin America since 1993, and as of 2023, backed 150 projects in 15 countries with more than €13 billion.
+In 2020, the European Investment Bank provided €516 million in finance in Latin America and the Caribbean, contributing to sustainable and equitable development as well as climate action.
+All EIB loans in the area were made to public sector borrowers, mostly national development banks and a few new partners.
+In 2020 the European Investment Bank provided €462 million in Latin America, of which €278 million was due to the COVID-19 pandemic.
+Since 2022, the bank has signed 15 Global Gateway contracts in this region for a combined €1.7 billion, and it anticipates investments totaling about €4.6 billion over the next few years.